 Boston University Dual & Double Degree Programs

 In 1976, the Trustees of Boston University approved the establishment of collaborative opportunities for dual degree programs among the schools and colleges of Boston University.
 For example, an undergraduate student may complete both a Bachelor of Science degree offered by the School of Education and a Bachelor of Arts degree in a field such as psychology, history, or French.
 Currently, a qualified undergraduate student may apply for a dual degree program during the first semester of the sophomore year at Boston University, but not later than the first semester of the junior year.
 Boston University Dual Degree program degrees require at least 36 courses (144 credits), three semesters of residency, good overall standing, a statement of intent, a minimum cumulative GPA of 3.0, and the completion of SED ED 100/101 with a B− or higher.
-Interested students should contact Stephanie Gonzalez in the Undergraduate Student Services office at 617-353-3177, or in Room 243 in the School of Education.
+Interested students should contact the Director of Undergraduate Student Services in the Undergraduate Student Services office at 617-353-3177, or in Room 243 in the School of Education.

 Students can earn a Bachelor of Science and a Bachelor of Arts degree simultaneously through the SED/CAS Double Degree Program.
 This program admits applicants directly into the combined degree program, in which students can earn a degree from the School of Education and another from the College of Arts & Sciences.
 Incoming first-year students interested in Mathematics Education, English Education, Social Studies Education, Science Education, or Modern Foreign Language Education can apply directly to this program on their application to Boston University.
 Applicants must meet all of the admissions requirements for the School of Education and the College of Arts & Sciences.